 State of the art There is a multitude of digital journey assistants, ticketing and time tabling applications on the market where one can plan, book, pay and execute travels, share travel info with others, get information about connecting transports etc. S2R results S2R developed prototypes and demonstrations for sharing solutions, facilitated door to door travels, utilisation of augmented reality to enhance the travelling experience.
-Further/new The goal are customer solutions for regional railways such as results standardization and creation of a modular, safe &amp; secure railway station, connecting different modes and including PRM-aspects aiming to: Reinforce interchanged services: improving hubs management for multimodal and autonomous mobility to guarantee full sustainable value chain multimodal mobility flows including freights distribution in sparsely populated areas Develop a remote and automatic asset management for lighting systems, safety and security to integrate business continuity with emergency recovery and disaster preparedness initiatives Develop a tailored and sustainable new distribution chain for new energy (i.e for electric vehicles or Hydrogen ones) common for road and rail in rural areas Passenger information system (PIS): Information systems (on-board and/or at the station), infrastructure and service integration with other regional/municipal transport modes (buses, trams, metro, taxi, carsharing) and with additional services such as bicycle rental and information for tourists Develop a Digital integration with a distributed computing model across the shared transport modes, implemented as a platform that monitors and provides a digital abstraction of all mobility resources and allows the development of new coordination capabilities that match mobility demand to available mobility supply in an efficient and flexible way. and passenger services spanning from high speed internet access on board on a common FRMCS infrastructure, ticketing to on-board services as well as last mile will be developed - for integration of both multimodal regional services and long distance journeys
+Further/new The goal are customer solutions for regional railways such as results standardization and creation of a modular, safe & secure railway station, connecting different modes and including PRM-aspects aiming to: Reinforce interchanged services: improving hubs management for multimodal and autonomous mobility to guarantee full sustainable value chain multimodal mobility flows including freights distribution in sparsely populated areas Develop a remote and automatic asset management for lighting systems, safety and security to integrate business continuity with emergency recovery and disaster , , , , preparedness initiatives O Develop a tailored and sustainable new distribution chain for o Develop a failored and sustainable new distribution chain for new energy (i.e for electric vehicles or Hydrogen ones) common for road and rail in rural areas Passenger information system (PIS): Information systems (on-board and/or at the station), infrastructure and service integration with other regional/municipal transport modes (buses, trams, metro, taxi, carsharing) and with additional services such as bicycle rental and information for tourists Develop a Digital integration with a distributed computing model across the shared transport modes, implemented as a platform that monitors and provides a digital abstraction of all mobility resources and allows the development of new coordination capabilities that match mobility demand to available mobility supply in an efficient and flexible way. • and passenger services spanning from high speed internet access on board on a common FRMCS infrastructure, ticketing to on-board services as well as last mile will be developed - for integration of both multimodal regional services and long distance journeys T-1-1- 10 (

-Table 40 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 5

-7.6.1.3 System integration, interactions with System Pillar and with other Flagship Areas economic conditions.
+$Table\ 40 - Overview\ of\ the\ innovation\ of\ this\ FA\ and\ the\ input\ from\ state-of-the-art\ research\ and\ Shift 2Rail\ 5$ economic conditions.
 Hence, applied technologies should be modularized with a reduced set of functionalities (whilst respecting high safety requirements without being cost driven).
 The relationship between FA6 and other FAs can be summarized as follows:

-Several activities within FA 6 to be realised require transversal cooperation with other EU-RAIL JU Flagship areas as some of the enabling technologies including train integrity, moving block, advanced and safe train positioning and intelligent and efficient maintenance will be developed in FAs.
+7.6.1.3 System integration, interactions with System Pillar and with other Flagship Areas Several activities within FA 6 to be realised require transversal cooperation with other EURAIL JU Flagship areas as some of the enabling technologies including train integrity, moving block, advanced and safe train positioning and intelligent and efficient maintenance will be developed in FAs.